Skip to main content

 Clown Fish and Sea Anemones

-Sea anemones have tentacles.
+Sea anemones (above) have tentacles.
 They sting.
-But clown fish are not stung.
-They bring food to the anemone.
-And they get a place to hide from predators.
+But clown fish are not harmed.
+The fish bring food to the anemones.
+The anemones give them a place to hide from predators.

 Sharks and Remoras

 Remoras are fish.
-They eat things off a shark’s skin.
-This keeps the shark clean.
+They swim alongside sharks.
+They eat things on a shark’s skin.
+This keeps the shark clean and healthy.
+The remora also eats the shark’s leftover scraps.